-2.5 Further Work
+2.10 Further Work

-The exploration database should be updated with the most recent drilling data.
-No other further work is necessary at this time.
-If conversion of Indicated resources to Measured and Inferred to Indicated Mineral Resource is deemed important, additional seismic data would need to be acquired.
-Furthermore, the deposit is open laterally, in places to the west and east (though in the case of the latter is limited by the Mining Lease boundary) and probably to the greatest extent to the southeast, along the strike of the Kola High (area labelled 'KS' on Figure 25).
-Additional drilling and seismic data may allow the delineation of additional resources in these areas, if results of the work are positive.
+If further conversion of Indicated resources to Measured and Inferred to Indicated Mineral Resource is deemed important, additional seismic data would need to be acquired.
+Furthermore, the deposit is open laterally, in places to the west and east (though in the case of the latter is limited by the Mining Lease boundary) and probably to the greatest extent to the southeast, along the strike of the Kola High.
+Additional drilling and seismic data may allow the delineation of additional resources in these areas if results of the work are positive